jacoboneill/backpack-trading/dev_log/log.md

 ```

 I learnt a lot while making this, most notably however the `list.sort(key=)` keyword parameter, as well as `lambda` functions.
 This made it much easier to sort it all, instead of using the solutions way of using a set and memorising the way the set is laid out.

+# 27-11-2024 13:10

+Final update, I'll be honest I kind of ignored this and just got on with getting it to work.
+It was a wild learning curve for data analysis and, after looking at the results, the idea of the knapsack problem didn't really work, if anything I could've just done a greedy algorithm based on the weights which would've been a lot faster, but the experimentation, designing, and troubleshooting of the whole project was well worth it! _"So, what's the final result"_ you may be asking?
+I now have a simulator that I can run any trading algorithm class that I design and test it on historical data!
+If I was to continue on this project I would 100% design a nicer looking frontend for this to show live updates of the computation as it is going.
+Maybe one day, but for now, this is CS50X done!